yxw007/vscode-translate-next/README.md

 ## 📄 License

-translate-ide is released under the MIT license. for more information, see the [LICENSE](./LICENSE) file.
+vscode-translate-next is released under the MIT license. for more information, see the [LICENSE](./LICENSE) file.